3 Ways To Improve Your Website For Better Conversions

 - A link to your portfolio to let your prospect learn more about you to better conversions

-The problem is that when most people build websites, they’re afraid to take the lead and add a strong CTA.
-Alternatively, often companies include a CTA that’s too sales-y.
-This means that if your CTA is weak, your prospect may not bother replying at all, or may simply forget to get back to you.
+The problem is that most people are afraid to take the lead and add a strong CTA when they build websites.
+Alternatively, companies often include a CTA that’s too sales-y.
+If your CTA is weak, your prospect may not bother replying at all or may simply forget to get back to you.

-The CTA that we’ve chosen—the action we want our prospect to take next—is to book a meeting on our calendar.
-It’s essential that they book a meeting instead of us booking it for them because it changes the dynamics of the relationship completely.
-When it is “them” (the prospect) that books a meeting, it is we who have the lead and present ourselves as a solution to their problems.
+The CTA we’ve chosen—the action we want our prospect to take next—is booking a meeting on our calendar.
+They must book a meeting instead of us booking it for them because it changes the dynamics of the relationship entirely.
+When “them” (the prospect) book a meeting, we have the lead and present ourselves as a solution to their problems.
+Keep reading this tutorial to learn the best 3 methods to improve & optimize your website conversions rate, boosting web leads & making more sales

-Another fundamental website issue is not allowing your visitors to get in touch as easily as possible.
-After all, you do want to hear from your potential (and even existing) customers, right?
+Another fundamental website issue is not allowing visitors to get in touch as quickly as possible.
+After all, you do want to hear from your potential (and even existing) customers.

-I am sure you have a contact page (or at least I hope so) as this is one of the most important and common pages visitors will look for when wanting to
+I am sure you have a contact page (or at least I hope so), as this is one of the most critical and common pages visitors will look for when wanting to

 - get in touch online (your email or a contact form)